DigvijayBendre/File-System-Master/readme.txt

-## Short Overview of the file system Implementation
+		Short Overview of the baby step 2 for file system

 Disk size - 20 mb